yeastrc/proxl-web-app/docs/using/project.rst

 For New Users
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To invite a new user to ProXL and provide them access to this project, type in their email address and click "Invite User".
-They will receive an email with a link for creating an account in ProXL and this project will appear in their project list.
+To invite a new user to proxl and provide them access to this project, type in their email address and click "Invite User".
+They will receive an email with a link for creating an account in proxl and this project will appear in their project list.
 New users invited to the project will appear as:

 .. image:: /images/project-overview-invite-user4.png